 git switch feature/api-cleanup

-feature/login-form * main remotes/origin/feature/api-cleanup remotes/origin/feature/login-form remotes/origin/main Switched to a new branch 'feature/api-cleanup' branch 'feature/api-cleanup' set up to track 'origin/feature/api-cleanup'.
+feature/release-notes * main remotes/origin/HEAD -> origin/main remotes/origin/feature/api-cleanup remotes/origin/feature/login-form remotes/origin/main Switched to a new branch 'feature/api-cleanup' branch 'feature/api-cleanup' set up to track 'origin/feature/api-cleanup'. ## feature/api-cleanup...origin/feature/api-cleanup

-If the branch still does not appear after git fetch --prune origin, the name is wrong or the branch does not exist on that remote.
+If the branch still does not appear after a fetch, the name is wrong, the branch is on another remote, or it has not been pushed yet.

 Git Refuses to Switch Because Local Changes Would Be Overwritten

-error: Your local changes to the following files would be overwritten by checkout: README.md Please commit your changes or stash them before you switch branches.
+error: Your local changes to the following files would be overwritten by checkout: login.txt Please commit your changes or stash them before you switch branches.
 Aborting

 git status --short --branch